Ty France Player Props: Mariners vs. Rays

 - The 8.9 strikeouts per nine innings compiled by the Rays pitching staff ranks 11th in the league.

-- The Rays have a 3.60 team ERA that ranks second across all league pitching staffs.
+- The Rays have a 3.66 team ERA that ranks fourth among all MLB pitching staffs.

-- Rays pitchers combine to rank 11th in baseball in home runs given up (87 total, one per game).
+- The Rays give up the 10th-fewest home runs in baseball (88 total, one per game).

-- His last time out was on Sunday against the Kansas City Royals, when the righty threw five innings, surrendering one earned run while allowing four hits.
+- The right-hander last appeared on Wednesday against the Arizona Diamondbacks, when he tossed four innings, allowing six earned runs while giving up seven hits.

-- In six games this season, the 29-year-old has a 4.45 ERA and 13.4 strikeouts per nine innings, while allowing a batting average of .228 to opposing hitters.
+- In 11 games this season, the 22-year-old has a 4.58 ERA and 12.4 strikeouts per nine innings, while allowing a batting average of .248 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.